 sudo nano /etc/apache2/sites-available/techdirectarchive_com.conf

 As shown in the screenshot below, create a configuration block, which is similar to the default Apache configuration block but adjusted for our new directory and domain name.
 Remember to use your own domain name instead of the generic one used here.
-When you’re finished, save and close the file.
+When you’re done, save and close the file.

 We’ve changed the DocumentRoot to our new directory and the ServerAdmin to an email address that the techdirectarchive_com site administrator can access.
 We’ve also added two directives: ServerName, which specifies the base domain that this virtual host definition should match, and ServerAlias, which specifies additional names that should match as if they were the base name.